-The Sherwood Education Centre
+The Sherwood Education Centre Group

-The Sherwood Education Centre is our small group provision of Home Education for students in KS3 and 4 (Years 7 -11) who are medically unfit to attend their own schools due to anxiety–related reasons – but who are fit to work outside of their homes and have not been able to transition back into mainstream.
+The Sherwood Education Base Group is our small group provision of Home Education for students in KS3 and 4 (Years 7 -11) who are medically unfit to attend their own schools due to anxiety–related reasons – but who are fit to work outside of their homes and have not been able to transition back into mainstream.

-Students are taught in small groups in a safe, friendly environment by a small team of specialist Teachers and Teaching Assistants.
+Students are taught in small groups in a safe, friendly environment by a small team of specialist teachers and Teaching Assistants.
 They receive excellent pastoral support from skilled practitioners.

 Unlike being on 1:1 Home Education, students are able to socialise and meet other young people in the group.
 They can make friends and not become isolated at home.